CodeExplode/Image-Tagger/README.md

 * Searching images by tags
 * Clickable tags or text inputs, switch between by clicking on Filter<> or Tags<>
 * Drag & Drop images (dragging in tens of thousands may take a minute)
-* Drag & Drop onto tag names to quickly tag groups of images (e.g. in split screen with an explorer gallery).
+* Drag & Drop onto tag names for fast tagging.
 Located on the right panel (shown by pressing R)
 * Gallery functionality
 * Full-screen slideshow with speed setting
 * Interpolation options